 The following table presents information regarding funds with fair value that is determined using the net asset value (or its equivalent) provided by the fund.
-There were no unfunded commitments for 2015 and 2014.
+There were no unfunded commitments for 2016 and 2015.

+Redemption Frequency (if

-2015 Fair Value 2014 Fair Value Redemption Notice Period
+2016 Fair Value 2015 Fair Value Currently Eligible) Redemption Notice Period

-Assets
+Assets •

 Investments

 Bonds and bond funds

-Global (a) \$ 58,863,254 \$ 61,959,907 Monthly 10 business days
+Global (a) 53,669,422 58,863,254 Monthly 10 business days

-Alternative investments · •
+Alternative investments

-Hedge (b) 58,141,621 57,182,596 Quarterly 65 or 90 days
+Hedge (b) 64,902,758 58,141,621 Quarterly 65 or 90 days

-Real Assets (c) 19,998,025 20,035,560 Daily One day

-Total \$ 137,002,900 \$ 139,178,063
+Total \$ 118,572,180 \$ 117,004,875

 - (a) This category includes investments in a common trust fund that invests in global bonds.
 There is no restriction (lock-up) period for these investments. - (b) This category invests in hedge fund of funds that pursue multiple strategies to diversify risk and reduce volatility.
 One fund of funds group uses hedged equity, market neutral, global trading, and long and short biased strategies.
 No single manager is allocated more than 10% of the assets.
-The other fund of funds group targets 50% to long/short equity, 20% to event driven, 20% to relative value and 10% to global asset allocation strategies with no single manager being allocated more than 15% of the assets.
-The fair values of the investments in this category have been estimated using the net asset value per share of the underlying investments. - (c) This category is actively managed through the use of derivative instruments and securities in the commodity sector.
-Typical exposure includes 20-50 commodities spread across the four commodity sectors with individual commodity net exposure limited to 30% of the portfolio.
-There is no restriction (lock-up) period for these investments.
+The other fund of funds group targets 50% to long/short equity, 20% to event driven, 15% to relative value and 15% to global asset allocation strategies with no single manager being allocated more than 10% of the assets.
+The fair values of the investments in this category have been estimated using the net asset value per share of the underlying investments.